Skip to content

 How to model diffusion

-One can think of diffusion as two reactions happening at the same time: one reaction \(diffPT\) transporting FFA from the plasma to the tissue, and one reaction \(diffTP\) transporting FFA from the tissue to the plasma.
-The diffusion has the same diffusion rate \(pp\) min\(^{-1}\) in both directions, but the amount of FFA being transported in each direction per minute depends on the amount of FFA in the respective place.
-The amount can be calculated from the concentration in \(\mu\)mol/L times the volume in \(L\).
+One can think of diffusion as two reactions happening at the same time: one reaction \(vd1\) transporting FFA from the plasma to the tissue, and one reaction \(vd2\) transporting FFA from the tissue to the plasma.
+Both reactions have the same diffusion rate \(kd\) min\(^{-1}\), and the net diffusion, ie the sum of vd1 and vd2, is only dependent on the difference between the concentration of FFA in plasma FFApand the concentration of FFA in tissue FFAt.

 Note: Remember that in the conversion from TAG to FFA, the LPL reaction results in 3 FFA for every TAG.